Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

-An extension of the standard model where $\Lambda$ has $w=-1$ is to consider that the EoS still is constant but its value can deviate of $-1$.
-In this case the dimensionless Hubble parameter $E^{2}(z,\Theta)$ for a FLRW universe with curvature reads as
+An extension of the standard model where $w=-1$, is obtained by considering the EoS still constant but with a value deviated from $-1$.
+In this case the dimensionless Hubble parameter $E^{2}(z,\Theta)$ for a universe with curvature reads as